The Berne Convention

 For the purposes of the Convention, persons who are not nationals, but which have their habitual residence in a country of the Union, will be regarded as a national of the country.

 The terms of the Convention also provide an incentive for countries that are not part of the Union to protect work by nationals of countries of the Union.
 It states that where a country outside the Union does not provide adequate protection to authors, countries of the Union are entitled to not extend protection to nationals of that country, beyond that which is granted by the country.

 - Which countries are signed up to the convention?

-164 countries have signed up to the convention, a full list of signatories for Berne conventions may be found at the Copyright Aid web site.
+179 countries have signed up to the Berne Convention, a full list of Convention signatories is maintained by WIPO.

 - What rights are provided?

 An author from any country that is a signatory of the convention is awarded the same rights in all other countries that are signatories to the Convention as they allow their own nationals, as well as any rights granted by the Convention.